Gassandrid/crdg.xyz/content/Items/Exclusive Items/Fencing Foil.md

 > | --- | --- |
 > | **Date Added** | Unknown |

-**Fencing Foil** is a **Combat**-type **Exclusive** item at an unknown date.
-It is inspired by the [Fencing Foil Roblox gear.](https://www.roblox.com/catalog/10831489/Fencing-Foil)Information on this tool is unknown, as it is currently in a broken state.
+**Fencing Foil** was a **Combat**-type **Exclusive** item that was added at an unknown date, it has since been removed.
+It is inspired by the [Fencing Foil Roblox gear.](https://www.roblox.com/catalog/10831489/Fencing-Foil)Information on this tool is unknown, as it was in a broken state before being removed.

 ---
 ## Usage

-The main premise of the tool is to find someone else with the tool and challenge them.
+The main premise of the tool was to find someone else with the tool and challenge them.
 To challenge them, click on them.
 It will bring up a pop up a duel request, and accepting it will put you into a fencing challenge.
 The winner gets to live, and the loser dies.

 > ![[Pasted image 20250827161713.png]]
 >
 > The pop up from the duel.
-However, this is currently broken.
+However, this is was broken.